Eye color is the color of your iris.

 How many eye colors are there?

-There are an infinite number of eye colors, as subtle variations include the amount and quality of pigment, spots, and flecks.
+There are infinite eye colors, as subtle variations include the amount and quality of pigment, spots, and flecks.
 Due to these factors, there are unlimited differences in eye color across individuals.

 What are the five most common eye colors?